veryCrunchy/starters/README.md

-# Starter Templates with Directus Integration
+# Directus Starter Templates

 This repo provides a collection of starter templates for building web applications with Directus integration.
-Initially, this includes a **Simple CMS**, but upcoming templates will also include **Simple CRM** and **Simple eCommerce** solutions.

 Each template is designed to be: